HusnainIzhar/AI-Chatbot/README.md

 ## Contact

-For any questions or inquiries, please contact Hassan at [Husnainizhar@outlook.com](mailto:husnainizhar@outlook.com).
+For any questions or inquiries, please contact me at [Husnainizhar@outlook.com](mailto:husnainizhar@outlook.com).